How to Resolve RPC Server is Unavailable Error on Windows

 4. Verify DNS Configuration:

-• Use the nslookup command to check DNS server resolution.
+• Run the nslookup command to check if your DNS server is resolving correctly.

-• Correct DNS server settings in your network adapter properties.
+• Make sure your DNS server settings are correct in your network adapter properties.

 5. Check Port Configuration Issues:

-• Use the netstat command to check if port 135 is listening.
+• Use the netstat command to see if port 135 is listening.

-• Verify the dynamic port range using netsh int ipv4 show dynamicport tcp.
+• Verify the dynamic port range by running netsh int ipv4 show dynamicport tcp.

 6. Repair or Restore Corrupted System Files:

-• Run System File Checker (sfc /scannow) and DISM (dism /online /cleanup-image /restorehealth) to repair system file corruption.
+• Run the System File Checker (sfc /scannow) and DISM (dism /online /cleanup-image /restorehealth) to fix any corrupted system files.

 7. Check Active Directory Configuration (for Domain Environments):

-• Test domain controller connectivity using dcdiag /test:connectivity.
+• Test your domain controller connectivity with dcdiag /test:connectivity.

-• Check for Active Directory replication issues using repadmin /replsummary.
+• Look for any Active Directory replication issues using repadmin /replsummary.

-The "RPC Server is Unavailable" error can stem from various sources, including network problems, service misconfigurations, and firewall restrictions.
-By systematically following these troubleshooting steps, you can effectively pinpoint and resolve the issue, restoring seamless network communication and access to shared resources.
+The "RPC Server is Unavailable" error can arise from a variety of issues, such as network troubles, service misconfigurations, or firewall restrictions.
+By carefully following these troubleshooting steps, you can effectively identify and resolve the problem, ensuring smooth network communication and access to shared resources.

 Relevant Articles